 Michael Fried Retired as Chief of Administration of the Wayne County Prosecutor’s Office.
 Currently, he is an active mediator through the Dispute Resolution Center, is Treasurer of the board of Jewish Family Services of Washtenaw County, and is a board member of the Michigan Israel Business Bridge.
 His daughter was in the the second graduating class of HDSAA and his four grandchildren are all HDSAA alumni.

-Greg Gafni-Pappas is President of the Board of Trustees.
+Greg Gafni-Pappas is the immediate past President of the Board of Trustees.
 He is an emergency physician in Ann Arbor and core faculty for the combined University of Michigan/St. Joseph Mercy Hospital emergency medicine residency.
 He is a current HDSAA parent.

 Lauren Katz is a founding partner at the Literacy, Language, and Learning Institute in Ann Arbor and an Adjunct Associate Professor at Bowling Green State University.
 She has served on the Board of Directors of the Jewish Federation of Greater Ann Arbor and on the Board of Directors of Beth Israel Congregation.
 Lauren is a current and alumni HDSAA parent.

 Gil Seinfeld is the President of the Board of Trustees and a professor of law at the University of Michigan Law School.
 He has served on the Leadership Council for the University of Michigan’s Center for the Education of Women.
 He has three children: one is currently enrolled at HDS and two are alumni of the school.

 David Eduardo Schteingart z”l